Parent page: Server Items

 Data can be shared with anyone, anywhere in the world.
 What you share, and with whom, is down to you, and could include:

 - Sharing your electronic designs and CAM manufacturing data through your Web Browser using the free, web-based Altium 365 Viewer.
 This level of sharing supports viewing of designs only - no commenting.

-- Sharing live (WIP) designs with people outside of your Workspace – for viewing and commenting only, or for editing – without the need to invite them into that team.
-This allows invited stakeholders to view/edit (as applicable) a live, work-in-progress design project, without gaining access to your full Workspace of design data.
+- Sharing live (WIP) designs with people outside of your Workspace team - for viewing and commenting only, or for editing - without the need to invite them into that team.
+This allows invited stakeholders to view/edit (as applicable) a live, work-in-progress design project, without gaining access to your full server of design data.

 - Sharing 'snapshots' of your designs - uploaded to the Altium 365 Platform - with anyone on a permanent basis.
 This level of sharing supports viewing and commenting of the shared snapshot, but keep in mind it is just that - a static snapshot of the design at a particular point in time, and not the live (WIP) design.

 - Sharing design data with members of your Workspace team.
 Share projects, folders and items as required.
 With projects for example, you might share read-only access to garner comment and feedback.
 Or perhaps grant read/write access to allow full, global collaboration by a geographically dispersed team (with editing performed through Altium Designer).